gve-sw/gve_devnet_webex_devices_executive_room_multi_aux_switching_macro/README.md

 that codec to control any allowed combination 4K PTZ cameras, a Cisco SpeakerTrack 60 camera array or a QuadCam camera.

 NOTE: The new "Top N speakers" feature is configured by editing the `auto_top_speakers` constant and settings the `enabled` atrribute to `true`.
 You then edit the `default_connectors` array to provide an ordered list of the connectors to use when showing the top N speakers and also the layout to use in the `layout` attribute.
-The `max_speakers` corresponts to the N value of the Top N speakers feature, so it allows you to limit the number of top speakers to show.
+The `max_speakers` corresponds to the N value of the Top N speakers feature, so it allows you to limit the number of top speakers to show.
 This feature does not yet work with compositions that include PTZ Zones.

 This sample also includes the GMM_Lib macro that is needed for compatibility with the USB Mode V3 Beta macro and improved inter-codec communication.
 Version 3.0.6 of that macro is also included but if you have a newer version you can use that one instead.